 If you are looking to enroll in our Impaired Driver Rehabilitation Program, please read the program description and information on our website.

-ACT 1 is a 24/7/365 program that provides information, referral, screening, and assessment services for individuals to determine their level of incapacitation and determine next steps due to alcohol and other substances.
-They provide a clean, safe, and supervised setting in which to regain sobriety, availability of one-to-one substance information and assessment, access to further detox stabilization available on-site, de-escalation of crisis and promotion of stability.
+ACT 1 is a 24/7/365 program that provides information, referral, and screening services for individuals to determine their level of incapacitation due to alcohol and other substances and determine next steps.
+They provide a clean and supportive setting in which to regain sobriety, access one-to-one substance information, access to further detox stabilization available on-site, de-escalation of crisis and promotion of stability.
 All are served regardless of age, background, or ability to pay.
-Contact ACT 1 at 802.488.6425.
+Contact ACT 1 at 802-488-6425.